cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 Replace ``__VARIABLE__`` with any number of environment variable assignment expressions.
 Order of definition is preserved so values can refer to previously defined variables.
-Values are passed through to the task job script without evaluation or manipulation by cylc (with the exception of valid Python string templates that match parameterized tasks - see below), so any variable assignment expression that is legal in the job submission shell can be used.
+Values are passed through to the task job script without evaluation or manipulation by Cylc (with the exception of valid Python string templates that match parameterized tasks - see below), so any variable assignment expression that is legal in the job submission shell can be used.
 White space around the ``=`` is allowed (as far as cylc's suite.rc